Frequently Asked Questions

 - I can’t submit the entire copy of my work, but I would still like to list my citation.
 Is this possible?

 At this time, the repository is not accepting citations without a version of the full-text.
-Please follow the instructions on the Faculty Publications page to report a new publication.

 - Who can access the items included in Digital Commons @ Assumption University?